wikfeldt/longtalk-coderefinery/talk.md

 # Workshops

-- We teach lesson material on best practices and modern tools for collaborative code development and workflows
+- We teach lesson material on best practices and modern tools for collaborative code development and workflows.
-- Three-day workshops: interactive teaching with type-along demos and frequent exercises.
+- Interactive teaching with type-along demos and frequent exercises during three-day workshops.

 <img src="img/DSC_0634.JPG" style="width: 90%;"/>